ohdsi-studies/ReproducibilityRayJAMA2021/README.md

 License
 =======
-The ReproducibilityDec2022 package is licensed under Apache License 2.0
+The Reproducibility package is licensed under Apache License 2.0

 Development
 ===========
-ReproducibilityDec2022 was developed in ATLAS and R Studio.
+Reproducibility was developed in ATLAS and R Studio.

 ### Development status